MicrosoftDocs/ATADocs/ATPDocs/install-atp-step4.md

 [« Step 3](install-atp-step3.md)
 [Step 5 »](install-atp-step5.md)

 ## Step 4.
-Install the Azure ATP Standalone Sensor
+Install the Azure ATP Sensor

 Before installing the Azure ATP Standalone Sensor on a dedicated server, validate that port mirroring is properly configured and that the Azure ATP Standalone Sensor can see traffic to and from the domain controllers.
 For more information, see [Validate port mirroring](validate-port-mirroring.md).

 > [!IMPORTANT]
-> Make sure that [KB2919355](http://support.microsoft.com/kb/2919355/) has been installed.
-Run the following PowerShell cmdlet to check if the hotfix is installed:
->
-> `Get-HotFix -Id kb2919355`
+>Make sure .NET 4.7 is installed on the machine.
+Verify that the machine has connectivity to the Azure ATP cloud service endpoint: https://triprd1wceuw1sensorapi.atp.azure.com (for Europe) or https://triprd1wcuse1sensorapi.atp.azure.com (for the US).

-Perform the following steps on the Azure ATP Standalone Sensor server.
+Perform the following steps on the Azure ATP Sensor server or domain controller.

 1. Extract the files from the zip file.
 > [!NOTE]
 > Installing directly from the zip file fails.

-2. Run **Microsoft Azure ATP Standalone Sensor Setup.exe** and follow the setup wizard.
+2. Run **Azure ATP Sensor Setup.exe** and follow the setup wizard.

 3. On the **Welcome** page, select your language and click **Next**.